 Ex. ($25 x 120h = $3,000 50% = $1,500)

-Step 1: Be unemployed and seeking a job starting as of April 15, 2025 onwards
+Step 1: Be unemployed and seeking a job

-Step 2: Jobseeker to complete Participant Registration Form (view link) (edit link)
+Step 2: Jobseeker to complete Participant Registration Form (view link) (edit link) and email completed form to [email protected]

-Step 3: Jobseeker to complete RTB Soft Skills Course
+Step 3: Jobseeker to complete RTB Soft Skills Course (link) Sample Soft Skills Certificate (link)

 Step 4.2: Employer to complete the Employer Registration Form (view link) (edit link)